MOMOKO606/acapp/README.md

-Start my first interesting game project by using Django as demo！
+Start my first interesting game project by using Django and Javascript